evhub/coconut/DOCS.md

 ### Parenthetical Continuation

-Coconut allows for the more elegant parenthetical continuation instead of the less elegant backslash continuation in `import`, `del`, `global`, `nonlocal`, and `with` statements.
+Coconut allows for the more elegant parenthetical continuation instead of the less elegant backslash continuation in `del`, `global`, `nonlocal`, and `with` statements.

 ##### Example